mountain view with flower

 Learn to say no to extras.

 Part of taking care that we don’t get to overwhelmed means not putting too much on our plate.
+I run into this problem on a regular basis when I make my to-do list too long.
 Say no to extra activities and outings (even good ones) if they make you feel overwhelmed.
-I am a go getter who would love to be doing all the projects.
-But in this baby season I need to step back, prioritize rest, and hardly do more than just take care of my home and family.
+I am a go-getter who would love to be doing all the projects.
+But in this littles season I need to step back, prioritize rest, and hardly do more than just take care of my home and family.

-The way our bodies feel has a lot to do with if we can handle the difficulties of the hard mom days or not.
-I try to get time for exercise, but right now I often don’t find the time.
-However, I have to make meals anyway, so I try to make food that is reasonably healthy, take my supplements, and not eat too much that is bad for my health.
-I am certainly not one to go to extremes to eat healthy, but even the simple choices can make a difference.
+The way our physical bodies feel has a lot to do with whether we can handle the difficulties of the hard mom days or not.
+I try to get time for exercise.
+I have to make meals anyway, so I try to make food that is reasonably healthy, take my supplements, and not eat too much that is bad for my health.
+I am certainly not one to go to extremes to eat healthy, but even simple choices can make a difference.

 Get help.